spatie/searchindex/README.md

 The next installation steps depend on if you want to use Elasticsearch or Algolia.

 ###Elasticsearch
-To use Elasticsearch you must install this official low level client:
+To use Elasticsearch you must install the official low level client:
 ```bash
 composer require elasticsearch/elasticsearch
 ```